wp-plugins/accesspress-custom-post-type/readme.txt

 Donate link: http://accesspressthemes.com/donation/
 Requires at least: 3.9
 Tested up to: 4.2.2
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A Plugin to create a few popular post types (Team, Testimonials, Portfolio, Service etc.) and use them in your website using shortcodes.
+A Plugin to manage some useful section in your theme by using existing custom post type.
+Like (Team, Testimonials, Portfolio, Service etc.)

 == Description ==
-<strong>AccessPress Custom Post Type</strong> is a <strong>Free WordPress plugin</strong> to manage posts in various existing custom post types.
+<strong>AccessPress Custom Post Type</strong> is a <strong>Free WordPress plugin</strong> to manage posts in various existing custom post type.
-When plugin is activated, you can see custom post types like "Services", "Products", "Team Members", "Testimonials", "Clients" and "Portfolio" etc appear and you can add these in your website.
+When plugin is activate default post types are appear.
+Like "Services", "Products", "Team Members", "Testimonials", "Clients" and "Portfolio".

 You can add posts for any existing custom post type and display on front end by using shortcodes.
-Also, we have written the frontend CSS in such a way that it inherits CSS classes / designs from your theme's master CSS.
+We have default design for every section which is fit on your theme.

+Just get it done in a few minutes!

 = Some Useful Links =
 * <strong>Support Email</strong>: support@accesspressthemes.com